buddhist-uni/buddhist-uni.github.io/_courses/nibbana.md

   - "Bhikkhu Analayo walks us through a chapter of the Madhyama Āgama on the subject of how tranquility and insight work together to lead the mind to maturity."
   - "A course by Bhikkhu Ñāṇananda on Dependant Origination and the unraveling of Saṃsāra."
 epigraph: |
-  > This song is for the soil
+  > "This song is for the soil
   > That's toxic clear down to the bedrock
   > Where no thing of consequence can grow
   > Drop your seeds there, let them go
   > Let them all go
-  > Let 'em all go
+  > Let 'em all go"
   ~ [Cotton, The Mountain Goats](https://youtu.be/mZTslh_e2iE){:target="_blank" ga-event-value="0.5"}
 ---